yiisoft/di/README.md

 ];
 ```

-As seen above an object can be defined in several ways:
+You can define an object in several ways:

- * In the simple case an interface definition maps an id to a particular class.
+ * In the simple case, an interface definition maps an id to a particular class.
  * A full definition describes how to instantiate a class in more detail:
-   * `class` contains the name of the class to be instantiated.
+   * `class` has the name of the class to instantiate.
    * `__construct()` holds an array of constructor arguments.
    * The rest of the config are property values (prefixed with `$`) and method calls, postfixed with `()`.
-They are
+They're
      set/called in the order they appear in the array.
- * Closures are useful if instantiation is tricky and can better be described in code.
+ * Closures are useful if instantiation is tricky and can better done in code.
 When using these, arguments are
    auto-wired by type. `ContainerInterface` could be used to get current container instance.
- * If it is even more complicated, it is a good idea to move such code into a
+ * If it's even more complicated, it's a good idea to move such a code into a
    factory and reference it as a static call.
- * While it is usually not a good idea, you can also set an already
+ * While it's usually not a good idea, you can also set an already
    instantiated object into the container.

 See [yiisoft/definitions](https://github.com/yiisoft/definitions) for more information.

-After the container is configured, a service can be obtained via `get()`:
+After you configure the container, you can obtain a service can via `get()`:

 ```php
 /** @var \Yiisoft\Di\Container $container */
 $object = $container->get('interface_name');
 ```

-Note, however, that it is bad practice using a container directly.
-It is much
+Note, however, that it's bad practice using a container directly.
+It's much
-better to rely on autowiring as provided by the Injector available from the
+better to rely on auto-wiring as provided by the Injector available from the
 [yiisoft/injector](https://github.com/yiisoft/injector) package.

 ## Using aliases

 The DI container supports aliases via the
 `Yiisoft\Definitions\Reference` class.
-This way objects can also be
-retrieved by a more handy name:
+This way you can retrieve objects by a more handy name:

 ```php
 use Yiisoft\Di\Container;